kint-php/kint/contrib.md

 After you have a value you need to render it.
 What the renderer does is somewhat irrelevant.
 It could print out text or it could print out HTML.
 It could store the dumped data in a database or email it to the ISS.

-If you're using the parser on it's own you can do whatever you want with the data, but if you want to make a renderer that's easily integrated into Kint you'll want to extend the `Kint\Renderer\Renderer` class.
+If you're using the parser on it's own you can do whatever you want with the data, but if you want to make a renderer that's easily integrated into Kint you'll want to implement the `Kint\Renderer\RendererInterface`.

-Implementing it is fairly simple: It has 4 methods that return strings to output.
+Extend the `Kint\Renderer\AbstractRenderer` and it's fairly simple: It has 4 methods that return strings to output.

 * `preRender()`
 * `render(Value)`
 * `renderNothing()`
 * `postRender()`

-Additionally, it has an optional `filterParserPlugins(array)` method that lets the renderer alter the list of parser plugins before parsing.
+Additionally, the `filterParserPlugins(array)` method lets the renderer alter the list of parser plugins before parsing.
 This lets renderers that can't support plugins anyway disable them for performance.

 The renderer typically uses hints to inform its rendering behavior.
 For example, the `blacklist` hint causes the rich renderer to draw a crossed out button instead of a `+`.

-### The Kint helper
+### The Kint facade

-The `Kint\Kint` class is a helper for dumping data.
+The `Kint\Kint` class is a facade to help dumping data.
 The process for a standard Kint dump goes like this:

 * Get the settings for this dump.
     * Static settings on the `Kint` class